spraakbanken/multiged-2023/introduction.md

 ## Publication

 You are welcome to submit a paper with your system description to the NLP4CALL workshop special track.
-All papers will be reviewed. **Is this right?**
+All papers will be reviewed by the organizing committee. **Is this right?**
-Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and ACL anthology.
+Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and double-published through ACL anthology.

+Further instructions on this will follow.

 ## Timeline